 - synthetic turf

 Budget requirements usually mean that site preparation and installation decisions are made during the planning stages.
-Consult your Blue Imp rep early on about what option will work best for your project.
-Regardless of the option you choose, your rep will help you plan and prepare, co-ordinate with suppliers/contractors as needed and follow up post-installation.
+Consult your Blue Imp rep early on about what installation method will work best for your project.
+Your rep will help you plan and prepare, co-ordinate with suppliers and contractors as needed and follow up post-installation.

 - supervised install (community build): supervised by a professional installer, a crew of volunteers will prepare the site as well as assemble and install the equipment